lintool/wikiclean/README.md

 By default, both options are set to false.

 Also, use `withLangauge` to set the language.
-Currently, three are supported:
+Currently, four are supported:

 * `WikiLanguage.EN`: English (default)
 * `WikiLanguage.DE`: German
 * `WikiLanguage.ZH`: Chinese
+* `WikiLanguage.KN`: Kannada

 Contributions for providing additional language support welcome!